-This week, TRO’s 365 Guide is looking to some of the types of clients you might encounter as a travel planner.
-Most of us have encountered the “do-it yourselfer” who researches and books everything themselves online.
+Most of us have encountered the “do-it-yourselfer” who researches and books everything themselves online.
 Estimates are that as high as 61% of some demographic groups at least research travel online and a lower percentage, but still significant at 43%, book some travel online.
 Most who book online will give “price” as their key reason for turning to the internet.
-Other reasons cited are efficiencies, instant gratification and, quite simply, no pre-existing relationship with a travel agent.
+Other reasons cited are efficiencies, instant gratification, and, quite simply, no pre-existing relationship with a travel consultant.

-The phenomenon of self bookers is important for travel agents to study and understand.
+The phenomenon of self-bookers is important for travel professionals to study and understand.
 As agencies, we spend a great deal of time competitively slicing up that segment of the population who already use travel agents, developing aggressive, competitive strategies.
-We view the agent down the street, the giant online web site or even the other agents in the office as competitors.
-The actual fact of the matter is, however, that the greatest competition most travel agents face is the pre-conception that travel agents are passé or out of touch with new ways of researching or booking travel.
+We view the agent down the street, the giant online website, or even the other agents in the office as competitors.
+The actual fact of the matter is, however, that the greatest competition most travel agents face is the pre-conception that travel advisors are passé or out of touch with new ways of researching or booking travel.

 Although clients will give “price” as their key reason for doing their own bookings, I suspect the real word for which they are searching is “value.”
 The risk of the internet is that it makes a cynic of everyone – we know the price of everything but the value of nothing.
 The failing of the internet is that it can not establish value.
 This is where your expertise is truly unique as a competitive asset.
 You know how to match a client with a particular tour operator, you know which tour operators are excellent and which are not.
 You know the intricacies of complicated itineraries.
 You know your destinations and logistics.
 Put them all to good use by making your personal assets accessible and known to those consumers that use the internet.

 Your real competition is inertia and ignorance.
 Plan accordingly.